- Elementary School

 Seventh grade students also plan and lead two to three school liturgies and one Stations of the Cross prayer service over the course of the school year.

 Eighth graders will study themes in the history of the Catholic Church from the time of the apostles through Vatican II.

 All eighth grade students are required to complete at least ten hours of service outside of school time.
 In addition to the actual service, students keep a journal. respond to reflection questions, and read and reflect on scripture related to their service.

 Eighth graders focus on Catholic Social Teaching through our weekly Gospel magazine (Visions).

 Near the end of the year, eighth graders review and expand their study of Catholic teachings on sexual morality and decision making.
 During this unit, students also participate in the “Flour Baby” experiment.

-The eighth grade class leads at least four school liturgies over the course of the school year.
+The eighth grade class leads at least three school liturgies over the course of the school year.